VROC

 Virtual Researcher on Call (VROC) is a Canadian educational program administered by Partners in Research.
-The program connects students with knowledge partners — researchers and professionals — in health and natural sciences, technology, engineering, and mathematics (STEM fields) through video conferencing and video podcasts.
+The program connects students with knowledge partners, researchers, and professionals in health, natural sciences, technology, engineering and mathematics (STEM fields), using web-based technology.

 Video conferencing

 Video conferencing technology is used to connect researchers and professionals in the STEM fields with elementary and secondary school classrooms for real-time, interactive discussion.

 Partners

-VROC is partnered with over 40 universities, colleges, and institutions as well as school boards across the country.
+VROC is partnered with over 40 universities, colleges and institutions as well as school boards across the country.

 Funding

+VROC developed by Partners in Research at 2006 with funding from the Ontario government.

 VROC began with a "Reaching Higher" grant from the Ontario Ministry of Training, Colleges and Universities in 2006 under the Dalton McGuinty government.

 In 2011, Partners in Research was awarded a nearly million-dollar grant from the Federal Economic Development Agency for Southern Ontario to teach southern Ontarian students about careers in science, technology, engineering, and mathematics.

 Partners in Research hosts a national annual awards reception and ceremony entitled The PIR National Awards to celebrate Canadian research in the STEM fields.
 Proceeds from this evening support the Virtual Researcher On Call Program.